A century after debut, UK music store HMV makes Oxford Street return

 By James Davey

-LONDON, Nov 24 (Reuters) - British music store HMV will on Black Friday return to its former flagship store on London's Oxford Street after a four-year absence, offering vinyl, clothing and merchandise in a vote of confidence for physical stores in an increasingly online age.
+LONDON, Nov 24 (Reuters) - British music store HMV on Black Friday returned to its former flagship store on London's Oxford Street after a four-year absence, offering vinyl, clothing and merchandise in a vote of confidence for physical stores in an increasingly online age.

 The retailer, famous for its dog and gramophone trademark, left the site in 2019 when Canadian music entrepreneur Doug Putman struck a deal to save the bankrupt firm, shutting 27 prime locations and keeping 100 stores open.